MaximeLionel/DigitalDesignAndComputerArchitectureRISC-VEdition/2 Combinational Logic Design.md

 	* We measure delay from the 50% point of the input signal, A, to the 50% point of the output signal, Y.

 ## 2.9.1 Propagation and Contamination Delay (传播延迟和传播污染)
+* Combinational logic is characterized by its **propagation delay** and **contamination delay**.
+	* The propagation delay $t_{pd}$ is the maximum time from when any input changes until the output or outputs reach their final value.
+The contamination delay tcd is the minimum time from when any input changes until any output starts to change its value.